 After the storm ends, make sure the system is safe before turning your heating and cooling system back on.
 To begin, make sure there are no signs of damage and remove any debris from around the equipment.
 Try to check and verify there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 512-592-3072 for an equipment inspection if it looks like there may have been any damage or flooding to the system.
 Once you’ve had the system inspected by an expert to ensure safe working, turn the heating and cooling system back on as soon as possible to help dry the home and restrict mold from getting into the equipment or ductwork.

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Strand Brothers Service Experts and find out about our Ultimate Protection Plan to help keep your heating and cooling system in working order all seasons long.
+If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Strand Brothers Service Experts and find out about our membership options to help keep your heating and cooling system in working order all seasons long.